Ecwid/ecwid-api-docs/includes/_payment_api.md

 #### 2. Ecwid sends order data to app payment URL

-After registering your app, contact us and provide a payment URL where Ecwid will send **POST request** with order data as well as the Merchant app settings](#merchant-settings-for-payment-method) when customer is at checkout stage.
+After registering your app, contact us and provide a payment URL where Ecwid will send **POST request** with order data as well as the [Merchant app settings](#merchant-settings-for-payment-method) when customer is at checkout stage.

 Your app will need to get order details from the request, decrypt it and the information to a payment processor in a correct format, where customer can pay for that order.